Are You a Healthy Person? 4 Daily Habits to Boost Your Health

 Another tip is to chew your food slowly and thoroughly.
 A study published in the American Journal of Nutrition states that chewing more decreases the risk for obesity.
 According to their research, people who chew more (around 40 chews per bite) consume 12% fewer calories than people who chew 15 only 15 times per bite.
 So, just chew it!

 Don’t Forget Your Dental Hygiene

 Don’t take your teeth for granted — dental hygiene should be an essential part of your daily life.
 Keeping your mouth, teeth, and gums clean and healthy by brushing your teeth twice a day and gargling with mouthwash in between brushes can help prevent diseases.
-The Centers for Disease Control and Prevention (CDC) recommends brushing with fluoride toothpaste to protect teeth from plaque and tooth decay, and regular flossing.
+The Centers for Disease Control and Prevention (CDC) recommends brushing with to protect teeth from plaque and tooth decay, and regular flossing.

 Keep Your Hands Clean

 Handwashing is a crucial part of disease prevention.
 It can keep you healthy and prevent the spread of infections, which can happen when you prepare food with dirty hands or touch a contaminated surface and then your eyes, nose, or mouth.
 The CDC states that regular handwashing is one of the best ways to remove germs and avoid getting sick.